 We will have a food tent on the lawn next to Parking Lot J, the Kennedy Center, and Murphy Square Park, with several different lunch options.
-We highly recommend that you purchase lunch via our ticketing site.
+We highly recommend that you purchase lunch (as an add-on) via our Tickets and Registration site.

 Guests can also go through the Dining Commons located on the third floor of the Christensen Center on the Augsburg University campus, or get a bagel sandwich or salad at Einstein’s Bagels on the second floor of the Christensen Center.
 The Nabo Cafe is located in the Oren Gateway Center (right off Riverside Ave.)